 KH-1814

-Exosome Therapy for Parkinson’s Disease
+Exosome Therapy for Neurodegenerative Diseases

-“KH-1814 is an exosome therapy that promises to not only alleviate PD symptoms but also potentially reverse some of the disease's damaging effects.
-By advancing this technology, the project seeks to fill a critical gap in current treatments and significantly enhance public health outcomes for individuals suffering from PD and potentially other neurological conditions.”
+KH-1814 is an innovative exosome therapy that offers hope by not only alleviating the debilitating symptoms of neurodegenerative conditions but also holds the potential to partially reverse some of the underlying damaging effects caused by these diseases.
+Through the continued advancement and refinement of this cutting-edge technology, the project aims to address a critical gap in existing treatment options and to significantly improve long-term public health outcomes for individuals affected by neurodegenerative disorders, as well as potentially other related neurological conditions.

 —Mercedes F. Kweh, Co-Founder & CEO